- Free Articles

 For Dance Teachers and Health Professionals

-Due to popular demand Lisa has put together an intensive Dance Teacher Training course for Dance Teachers and Health professionals!
-These intensive learning days are always extremely popular and provides attendees with a huge wealth of knowledge.
-The 3 Day Workshop is run as an intensive program covering all of the major areas that we see issues in when working with clients one-on-one.
+The Level 1 Workshop is run over three consecutive days as an intensive program covering all of the major areas that we see issues in when working with clients one-on-one.
 Many common injuries could be prevented if minor issues in technique were picked up earlier in their training, and this course gives teachers a deeper insight and the skills to do this.

 As the demands placed on young dancers’ increases, with challenging choreography and extreme mobility becoming commonplace, dance teachers are faced with more difficult questions than ever before.
 They often come to me with questions like;

 Health professionals are also challenged, with dancers needing high level rehab that is often outside the realms of how they have been trained.
 They are constantly frustrated with dancers not taking appropriate rest times, or failing to improve with ‘normal’ rehab programs.